 - Lock in savings through corporate contracts with preferred suppliers

 - Where appropriate, reduce the risk of reliance on just one supplier in certain categories by establishing relationships with one or more additional suppliers

 One of the best tools for reducing administrative expense in both the short term and long term is deployment of a supplier network which can dramatically streamline two-way communication with suppliers.
 You can use such a network to:

 - Reduce initial supplier engagement effort by enabling potential suppliers to apply for approved status and answer questionnaire online themselves

 - Reduce supplier on-boarding effort by enabling suppliers to enter or upload profile and catalog information themselves

 - Reduce sourcing event effort by enabling appropriate suppliers to browse open invitations to tender, download RFx documents, upload responses, and view award status

 - Reduce the workload in Accounts Payable by enabling suppliers to access account information themselves

 - Reduce supplier information management effort by enabling suppliers to maintain changes to their profile and catalog information themselves

 If you already have these capabilities in hand, your best opportunities for quick savings may be in better contract management or streamlined sourcing processes.
-A good procurement system will allow you to start wherever your best opportunities lie, and move towards the ultimate benefits of an integrated approach in the phases that work best for your organisation.
+A good procurement system will allow you to start wherever your best opportunities lie, and move towards the ultimate benefits of an integrated approach in the phases that work best for your organization.